 Pushkin, Russia: Exploring Catherine’s Palace and Peterhof

+On our way, we made a quick stop at the hauntingly beautiful Monument to the Heroic Defenders of Leningrad, built in commemoration of the 900 days St. Petersburg was repeatedly bombed and attacked by the Germans.
 With eternal flames along the walls of the monument and classical music playing aloud, the memorial displays a broken ring representing their country moving on to new things.
-I had not read about this prior to our trip, but it was a hidden gem.
+I had not read about this before our trip, but it was a hidden lovely.

 Talk About Impressive!

-The palace was named after Catherine I, but its decor was most greatly influenced by Catherine II.
+Upon arriving at Catherine’s Palace, the summer home of Russian tsars, I was awestruck at first sight of this neoclassical and baroque style electric blue, white, and gold beauty.
+The palace was named after Catherine I, but its decor was mostly influenced by Catherine II.
 The word gaudy could have originated here.
 With gold and mirrors on nearly every surface of the palace, it meshed beautifully, showcasing the tremendous power and riches of this country.

-Catherine’s Palace houses the world-famous Amber Room, made of 8 tons of amber lining the walls and furnishings, ranging in every shade from green to deep brown.
+Catherine’s Palace houses the world-famous Amber Room, made of eight tons of amber lining the walls and furnishings, ranging in every shade from green to deep brown.
 Photography is not allowed in this room.
 I found The Amber Room one-of-a-kind, but I preferred the richness of the portrait room, as seen below.

 The grandiose Great Hall of Catherine’s Palace is the enormous ballroom, which at one time was bustling with dances and parties.
 The room’s tall windows, chandeliers, and sparkling mirrors appear even larger with the sun beaming in.

-Even the Grounds of the Palace Aim to Please
+Even the Grounds Aim to Please

 Upon exiting the Catherine’s Palace, one travels down a red carpet lined circular white marble staircases on either side to begin the visit to Catherine’s Park.

 On the property is a music pavilion where we heard a lovely acoustic performance.

-A Visit to the Russian Versaille
+A Visit to the Russian Versailles

 Peterhof, completed in 1721, was similar to Catherine’s Palace with that rooms were decorated in a single color scheme.
 The rooms that tied for my favorite were the Crown Room (the bedchambers), and the mint green Throne Room, which was green trimmed in red.
 There were two eye-catching Chinese themed rooms with valuable jeweled walls.

-Each garden features a creative fountain in the shape of something special (Adam & Eve and Sun, were just a few).
+Each garden has a creative fountain in the shape of something special (Adam & Eve and Sun, were just a few).
 Walking into the opulent gardens was like falling asleep and having the most heartwarming dream.

-The landscapes housed vibrantly colored flowers and the biggest tulips I had ever seen, all the exact same sizes and heights.
+The landscapes housed vibrantly colored flowers and the biggest tulips I had ever seen, all the same sizes and heights.
 The perfectly manicured terraced gardens, ornate footbridges, and gazebos offered many areas to take pictures, rest, or admire.

 Pushkin, Russia Extras

-FYI: Admission to Catherine’s Palace is 550 rubles for adults and Peterhof was around the same.
+FYI: Admission to Catherine’s Palace is 550 rubles for adults, and Peterhof was around the same.

-Tip: You must pay for toilet use nearly everywhere in the Baltic’s.
+Tip: You must pay for toilet use nearly everywhere in the Baltics.
 The price was typically 50 Euro cents.

-Russian Short Story
+A Historic Russian Short Story

 Catherine was Peter’s second wife and chose to become a Tsarina.
 Peter died in 1725, and after several hurdles, Catherine became Empress and ruler of Russia.
 It is rumored that one of her many lovers had Peter killed.
 Two short years after taking the throne, Catherine passed away.

-After Peter II and Ivan VI (the next rulers,) Catherine and Peter the Great’s daughter, Elizabeth, became one of the most popular rulers of Russian monarchs.
+After Peter II and Ivan VI (the next rulers,) Catherine and Peter the Great’s daughter, Elizabeth, became one of the most famous rulers of Russian monarchs.
 Elizabeth loved to host parties and dance, maybe the reason she owned over 2,000 pairs of shoes.
 Singl and childless, Empress Elizabeth introduced her chosen successor, her nephew Peter, to Princess Sophie of Anhalt-Zerbst.

 Upon Sophia’s conversion to the Orthodox religion, she became known as Catherine II, in memory of Elizabeth’s mother.
 Proceeding the death of her husband Peter, Catherine II became the longest-ruling female leader in Russian history.
 Her rule was called Russia’s golden age and she became known as Catherine the Great.